On the cyclic torsion of elliptic curves over cubic number fields: Preliminaries

 which means $f$ has a pole divisor of degree $\leq d$.
 Consider the map $\pi:X\longrightarrow\mathbb{P}_{\mathbb{C}}^1$ defined by $P\longmapsto[f(P),1]$.
 Then the degree of $\pi$ is equal to the degree of pole divisor of $f$.
 This contradicts the assumption $\Gon(X)>d$. \end{proof}

-We are interested in the gonality of the modular curves $X_1(N)$ and $X_0(N)$ over $\mathbb{C}$.
-Since the 1-gonal curves are precisely the curves of genus 0, then $X_0(N)$ is 1-gonal if and only if $N$ is among the fifteen values $N=1-10,12,13,16,18,25$ with genus 0; and $X_1(N)$ is 1-gonal if and only if $N$ is among the eleven values $N=1-10,12$ with genus 0.
-The complete lists of 2-gonal and 3-gonal ones were determined by Ogg \cite{Ogg1}, Hasegawa-Shimura \cite{HasegawaShimura}, Ishii-Momose \cite{IshiiMomose} and Jeon-Kim-Schweizer \cite{JeonKimSchweizer}.
+We are interested in the gonality of the modular curve $X_0(N)$ over $\mathbb{C}$.
+Since the 1-gonal curves are precisely the curves of genus 0, then $X_0(N)$ is 1-gonal if and only if $N$ is among the fifteen values $N=1-10,12,13,16,18,25$ with genus 0.
+The complete list of 2-gonal $X_0(N)$ was determined by Ogg \cite{Ogg1}, and that of 3-gonal ones by Hasegawa-Shimura \cite{HasegawaShimura}.

 \begin{prop}[Ogg] The modular curve $X_0(N)$ is 2-gonal if and only if $N$ is one of the following:

 \end{prop}

 \begin{prop}[Hasegawa-Shimura] The modular curve $X_0(N)$ is 3-gonal if and only if $N$ is one of the following: